Dental Marketing Ideas To Attract More Patients

 Your blogging can play a huge role in this process too.
 While your site visitors are reading a specific post, you can arrange for a popup message to appear asking them if they would like to make a booking.

 There are many possibilities when it comes to your marketing automation.
 At the end of the day, the aim is to start achieving some of the objectives you have with your site without it requiring more and more time from your staff.
-Write a blog post and start encouraging your readers to book an appointment relevant to your topic.
-Once that process is set up, you don’t have to do a thing but see them when they come in.
+Build your email list.
+Personalise their experience on your website and power-up your email marketing.
+To paint a picture, 64% of marketers say they have seen the benefits within six months of implementing marketing automation.

 Experience is crucial.
 But understand that each and every interaction with your practice is contributing to your audience’s experience and that many of them are happening on a mobile device.
-So even though you might have the most-friendly receptionist and even friendlier practitioners, a poor mobile site is likely to be enough to discourage people.
+So even though your dental office might have the most-friendly receptionist and even friendlier practitioners, a poor mobile site is likely to be enough to discourage people.

 Quentin Aisbett is the strategist at OnQ Marketing.
 He has a specific focus on local and mobile SEO, content strategy, and marketing automation.
 Blogging all the time, tweeting even more so.
 Pick his brain on Clarity.fm.